solana-labs/solana-season/README.md

-# Solana Season Hackathon &middot; Up to $1 million in prizes
+# Solana Season Hackathon &middot; Up to $1 million in prizes & seed funding

 #### Jumpstart your next project on Solana & join the fastest growing ecosystem in crypto